-Companies in Africa have committed to sourcing 100% of their electricity from renewable sources by 2030
+Companies in Africa have committed to sourcing 100% of their electricity from renewable sources by 2030.

-Electricity consumed annually by these companies collectively
+Electricity consumed annually by these companies collectively.

-Annual electricity from diesel and petrol generators across Africa
+Annual electricity from diesel and petrol generators across Africa.

 Africa's corporate clean-power story isn't what the headline suggests.